radrich/richarmstrong.net/pages/contact.md

 # {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

-<p>You may want to get in touch or hang out.
-That's nice 😎 You can email at heyricharmstrong@gmail.com.
-But please don't spam or irritate me.
-Because that's not nice 🙁</p>
+To get in touch with me you can email me at heyricharmstrong@gmail.com.
+I’ll then follow up with next steps.

 {%- include list-social-media.html title="Follow me online" -%}